List of speakers of the New York State Assembly

 The Speaker of the New York State Assembly is the highest official in the New York State Assembly, customarily elected from the ranks of the majority party.

 As in most countries with a British heritage, the Speaker presides over the lower house of the legislature.
 The position exists in every U.S. state and in the United States House of Representatives, the lower house of the Congress.
-New York's Assembly Speaker is very powerful, effectively, having the power to control much of the business in the Assembly and, in fact, throughout all of state government.
-Through almost single-handed control of the chamber, the Assembly Speaker is able to dictate what legislation makes and does not make it to the floor.
+New York's Assembly Speaker has the power to control much of the business in the Assembly and, in fact, throughout all of state government.
+Through their control of the chamber, the Assembly Speaker is able to dictate what legislation makes and does not make it to the floor.

 Selection

 The Assembly elects its Speaker at the beginning of a new term following the state elections, or after a vacancy in the office has occurred.
 The Clerk of the Assembly from the previous year will convene the Assembly and preside over the election process.
 Traditionally, each party caucus nominates a member from among their senior leadership.
 To be elected Speaker a member must receive a majority of votes cast.